 There’s a distinct line between not being afraid to say what needs to be said and saying what is simply untrue.
 Mexican immigrants aren’t rapists and bad people, and generalizing the entire ethnicity as such is an appalling and misguided conclusion.

 Candid isn’t a word I’d use to describe Trump, and thankfully Meet the Press did all the hard work in proving that most of what comes out of his mouth can be chalked up to what is politically expedient for him at the time.
 The truth to Trump’s campaign is how truly terrible he would be as the leader of the free world.

 For those who still can’t see the light, Trump’s comments are damaging, both to the American people and the national image of the Republican Party.
 They go far beyond the issue of political correctness and will continue to trouble Republicans until they can prevent Trump from again opening his mouth.

-The simple truth is that Trump is disconnected from the American public and doesn’t have the expertise to fill the office that he’s running for.
+The simple truth is that Trump is disconnected from the American public and doesn’t have the expertise to fill the office for which he’s running.
 It should be the objective of Republicans everywhere to get that message out to America in the next year of campaigning.
-Both the United States and the Republican Party need a leader with political prowess, not just the loudest man with a microphone.
+The United States and voters of both political parties need leaders with political prowess, not just the loudest man with a microphone.

 The election is over a year away, so hopefully Trump’s ride at the top doesn’t last long enough for us to still be talking about him next November.
-In no way does Trump’s rhetoric reflect the opinions of conservatives or the Republican Party, and hopefully a more mentally grounded candidate can emerge and earn election.
+In no way does Trump’s rhetoric reflect the opinions of free market thinkers or the Republican Party, and hopefully a more mentally-grounded candidate can emerge and earn the nomination.